wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 number of ways in a typical cache is usually significantly smaller than the total number of lines, it is likely that the decision is sub-optimal.
 In the following discussion, eviction decisions made by considering all lines in the cache is called "global replacement", while decisions made only within a certain set is called "local replacement".

+Increasing the associativity of a cache or simply using fully associative cache, according to the results reported by the paper, can increase the hit rate.
+The extra cost and hardware changes, however, may not justify the performance improvement.
+One problem with large associativity is the cost of extra data store, as the number of tags in each way must equal the number of blocks allocated to that way.
+Furthermore, the latency of tag comparison, which is on the critical path of memory instructions, increases as the number of tags to compare increase.
+This implies larger hit latency